bitst0rm-pub/Formatter/README.md

 # @license      The MIT License (MIT)

-import logging                                          # REQUIRED! logging system for debugging this file from . import common                                    # REQUIRED! a collection of API functions to assist in running this file
+import logging                                          # REQUIRED! logging system for debugging this file from ..core import common                                    # REQUIRED! a collection of APIs to assist in running this file

 log = logging.getLogger(__name__)                       # REQUIRED! logger setup
 INTERPRETERS = ['node']                                 # optional: case-sensitive fallback names without extension if interpreter is not found